renebarto/baremetal/doc/tutorials/01-setting-up-for-development.md

 In order to perform a cross-build (building on one machine to create code that runs on a different target machine), we will need a so-called toolchain.
 This is the complete set of compilers, assemblers, linkers, etc. to build binaries for the target platform.

-When building for a specific OS, we also need a sysroot, simple said a SDK, that contains all header files and libraries to compile and link with for the specific OS installation.
+When building for a specific OS, we also need a sysroot, simply said a SDK, that contains all header files and libraries to compile and link with for the specific OS installation.
 This requires all libraries needed to build the SW to be present in the sysroot, otherwise we clearly cannot build the SW.
 However, since we're going build for baremetal, the only libraries we'll need is the compiler's set of libraries.
 So no sysroot is needed.
+If however we would build against the Raspberry Pi OS for example, a sysroot would be needed.

 For the toolchain, we're going to choose the GNU toolchain for ARM64.
 It is possible to use Clang for this as well, but we'll not cover that here.

-The current version as of writing this document is 13.2 rel 1.
+The current version as of writing this document is 13.3 rel 1.

 ### Windows {#TUTORIAL_01_SETTING_UP_FOR_DEVELOPMENT_COMPILER_TOOLCHAIN_WINDOWS}

-For building on Windows, download [this version](https://developer.arm.com/-/media/Files/downloads/gnu/13.2.rel1/binrel/arm-gnu-toolchain-13.2.rel1-mingw-w64-i686-aarch64-none-elf.zip?rev=01c03590412e49d495c78b9f979fd21c&hash=BC02BCAA3B72FF2472AAB83ECBE4F27C).
+For building on Windows, download [this version](https://developer.arm.com/-/media/Files/downloads/gnu/13.3.rel1/binrel/arm-gnu-toolchain-13.3.rel1-mingw-w64-i686-arm-none-linux-gnueabihf.zip).
 Be careful to use the aarch64 version (64 bit), for target none-elf (baremetal).
 Using the none-linux-gnu version will enable you to build against Linux, however that is not what we need.

 The best way to install on Windows is to create a directory with a short path, say `D:\Toolchains`, and place the unzipped files in a folder underneath this directory.
-Then make sure to add the path to the compiler, etc. to the environment (PATH) at system level, so in this case `D:\Toolchains\arm-gnu-toolchain-13.2.Rel1-mingw-w64-i686-aarch64-none-elf\bin`:
+Then make sure to add the path to the compiler, etc. to the environment (PATH) at system level, so in this case `D:\Toolchains\arm-gnu-toolchain-13.3.rel1-mingw-w64-i686-aarch64-none-elf\bin`:

 <img src="images/env-before.png" alt="Environment edit" width="500"/>